Skip to main content

 Can I style the block differently?

 Yes, you can style the block in many ways, choosing to ignore some of the attributes altogether.
-You can also use an external React Library to style the block.
-For example, use Material UI or ChakraUI.
-Bear in mind that this will almost always result in degraded user editing experience as the styles of the Editor view won't match the styles of the rendered page.
+You can also use an external React Library to style the block, i.e. Material UI or ChakraUI.

 What if the block contains custom JavaScript assets?

 Some Core blocks include JavaScript assets that are injected into the WordPress page so that they can run in the front view.
 Typically a lot of Dynamic Blocks use that functionality since they have no way to include user interactivity.
-Since React is not normally bundled as a dependency in the browser, the JavaScript code usually consists of good old jQuery and document selectors.
+Since React is not normally bundled as a dependency in the browser, the JavaScript code usually consists of using jQuery and document selectors.

 • Include them in your code: This is not recommended as React does not play well with plain JavaScript and jQuery so you can expect lots of problems.